 The biology clues have accumulated: MRIs of pedophiles' brains show they differ in structure from those of non-pedophiles.
 Pedophiles also more frequently failed grades in school, suffered more head injuries during childhood and are three times more likely to be lefties or ambidextrous (often a sign of early development problems).

-The new study reviewed the files of 1,181 male patients at the Centre for Addiction and Mental Health in Toronto, which provides evaluation services to male patients referred as a result of convictions or for clinical reasons.
+The height factor The new study reviewed the files of 1,181 male patients at the Centre for Addiction and Mental Health in Toronto, which provides evaluation services to male patients referred as a result of convictions or for clinical reasons.
 Half of the sample was known to have committed a sexual offense against one or more victims ages 11 or under, nearly a third had done the same against children ages 12 to 14.
 (In some cases, a patient's victims were in more than one age category.)
 About 13 percent of the patients had no record of committing child molestation but had a problem with child pornography or concerns about their own urges.

 The patients were categorized into four groups—pedophilic sexual offenders, hebephilic sexual offenders (those attracted primarily to adolescents), teleiophilic sex offenders (attracted to adults) and teleiophilic non-offenders.
 Various other data was collected from the files, including the patients' heights—self-reported, not measured.
 Researchers threw out the obviously misreported figures, but say that it would have been better if the files contained height directly measured.